Position (engine/model)

 Returns

-Checks whether this object is of the given.
+Checks whether the object is of type Element or its subclass.

 Returns